 Welcome to Lackawanna College.
 Proud.
 Innovative.
-Focused on the future.
+Life Changing.

+Sincerely,

-Sincerely, Mark Volk; President
+Mark Volk President

 STATEMENT OF DISCLAIMER

 The statements in this catalog are for purposes of information.
 The College reserves the right to change any provisions or requirements, including tuition and fees, at any time within the student's term of residence.
 No contract is created or implied.
 Students must fulfill all prevailing degree or program requirements.